-Part V: How do you understand Machine Learning and its relationship with Precision Medicine?
+Part IV: How do you understand Machine Learning and its relationship with Precision Medicine?

 Prof. Dr. Magnus Boman from Royal Institute of Technology, Stockholm gave an unbiased speech on Precision Medicine – An application case for AI-based foresight.
 Prof Boman started his talk by emphasising that he will focus on AI for foresight and NOT Foresight on AI as he dwells more into the curious case of Precision Medicine.

-Read more about AI Tech Foresight in Part VI: What’s next when it comes to leveraging foresight?
+Read more about AI Tech Foresight in Part V: What’s next when it comes to leveraging foresight?